top of page

 Solution

-Interest may be paid for up to five years if the homeowner files for hardship.
+To prevent abuse, the program may be limited to only pay the interest on troubled mortgages up to five years if the homeowner files for hardship.
 A five-year period should be long enough for the unemployed to find a job.
-The program may only be used for primary residences (not multiple homes).
-A further restriction may also be that a homeowner may apply for the program only once during their lifetime.
+Another restriction may be that the program may only apply for primary residences (not multiple homes), and that a homeowner may only apply once during their lifetime.

 bottom of page